 We have audited the accompanying consolidated balance sheets of FTAI Infrastructure Inc. (the Company) as of December 31, 2023 and 2022, the related consolidated and combined consolidated statements of operations, comprehensive income (loss), changes in equity and cash flows for each of the three years in the period ended December 31, 2023, and the related notes (collectively referred to as the "consolidated and combined consolidated financial statements").
-In our opinion, the consolidated and combined consolidated financial statements".
-In our opinion, the consolidated and combined consolidated financial statements are present fairly, in all material respects, the financial position of the Company at December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2023, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated and combined consolidated financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2023 and 2022, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2023, in conformity with U.S. generally accepted accounting principles.